galeazzij/Udacity_Project_5/README.md

 Project 5:  Neighborhood Map
 ===============================

 This neighborhood webpage displays various locations in the city of Astoria, NY in the US.
-It uses the Google Places Service to locate places of the following types: store, bar, food, restaurant, cafe, florist, hair_care, spa, or pharmacy that are in Astoria,NY.
+It uses the Google Places Service to locate places of the following types: store, bar, food, restaurant, cafe, spa, or pharmacy that are in Astoria,NY.
 Once those places are found, they are displayed on map with markers.
 Each marker, once clicked, will display the name of the place, the address and the rating.

 The locations that are to be displayed can be filtered by selecting the appropriate location type.
 Once selected only places of the selected type will be displayed.